-Again, the strengthening and stabilising exercises we have included within the Jennis trimester-by-trimester Pregnancy programme are important in helping to support your changing body.
+Again, the strengthening and stabilising exercises we have included within Jessica Ennis-Hill's pregnancy workout programme, trimester-by-trimester, are important in helping to support your changing body.

-Q) When it comes to laxity, what do you need to be mindful of when exercising?
+Q) When it comes to laxity, what do you need to bear in mind when exercising?

 Because of relaxin loosening your joints, you need to be careful not to overstretch joints.
 It is important to do the exercises with as good alignment as possible, as this will support your core work, your spine and help you move as well as possible.
 And I’ll say it again and again, you need to incorporate a lot of strengthening and stability exercises and balance work into your routine to support your joints.